LeChat76/Projet10OC/README.md

 ----------------------------------------------------------------------------------

 ### 4 - Manage contributor with **POST** method: `localhost:8000/api/contributor/`
-You can add contributor for specific user and project with **POST** method: localhost:8000/api/contributor/
+You can add contributor for specific user and project:
 * mandatory body options:
     - `project=<project:pk>`: pk of the project to which to add a user
     - `user=<user:pk>`: pk of the user to add to the project